apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

 You'll get an error telling you that protocol stubs must be implemented, and asking you if you want to fix this.
-Click "Fix."
+Click **Fix**.

 <img src="images/preflight_delegate_add_protocol_stubs.png" class="screenshot" alt="Do you wish to add protocol stubs with fix button"/>

 Two protocol methods will be added: `networkTransport(_:shouldSend:)` and `networkTransport(_:willSend:)`.

-The `shouldSend` method is called to allow you to make sure a request should go out to the network all.
+The `shouldSend` method enables you to make sure a request should go out to the network at all.
 This is useful for things like checking that your user is logged in before trying to make a request.

-However, you're not going to be using that functionality in this application.
-Update the method to have it return `true` all the time.
+However, you're not going to use that functionality in this application.
+Update the method to have it return `true` all the time:

 ```swift:title=Network.swift
 func networkTransport(_ networkTransport: HTTPNetworkTransport,